 - To report an incident in action or if you are in immediate danger always call 999

-- If it is after the event you should call Action Fraud on 0300 123 2040 or use their online reporting tool here.
+- If it is after the event you should call Action Fraud on 0300 123 2040 or use Action Fraud's online reporting tool

 - If you’ve given your bank details over the phone or handed your card to a courier, call your bank straight away to cancel the card